NYPL/metadata-documentation/resources/glossary.md

 - [Metadata Liaisons and Contacts 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit) for a complete list of research library division acronyms and names
 - [Technology Overview 🔒](https://github.com/NYPL/metadata-admin/blob/main/technology-overview.md) for a complete list of software, apps, and platforms used by the MSU
 - [DIRES Onboarding Terms to know 🔒](https://docs.google.com/document/d/1ox5AEjwF0RwlhdT7o2pHmqfYHwj4mdd115iBotUcvQE/edit#bookmark=id.shjrquewg8er) for a similar list of terms compiled by Digital Research
-- [Identifier](/metadata/element/identifier/) for explanation of each type of identifier used in MMS
+- [Identifier](/metadata/element/identifier/) for explanation of each type of identifier used in the Metadata Management System
-- [External Resources](/resources/external/) for links to other NYPL documentation, et al.
+- [External Resources](/resources/external/) for links to documentation from some of the Library divisions, departments, and units listed above